-6. If you use a web browser to open the file

-pythia82xx/share/Pythia8/htmldoc/Welcome.html

-you will gain access to the online manual, where all available methods and parameters are described.
+• The online manual: if you use a web browser to open the file pythia83xx/share/Pythia8/htmldoc/Welcome.html you will gain access to the online manual, where all available methods and settings are described.
+A setting can be a boolean, an integer or a real number, or a text string, for which the user can set its value.
 Use the left-column index to navigate among the topics, which are then displayed in the larger right-hand field.
+The triangle symbols \triangleright are used to expand a section.